 Tire Pressure Display

-- Tires heat up during normal driving conditions.
+• Tires heat up during normal driving conditions.
 Heat will cause the tire pressure to increase from 2 to 6 psi (14 to 41 kPa) during normal driving conditions.
-Refer to "Tire Inflation Pressures" in Section 5 for additional information. - Your system can be set to display pressure units in PSI, 1 kPa, or BAR.
+Refer to "Tire Inflation Pressures" in Section 5 for additional information.